nkpro2000/VENUS-recipe/README.md

 > system spec, monitor test, keyboard test, cpu gpu test, etc...

 ## Storage
-Just make a folder 'Storage', now you can put your files, etc., there. :wink:
+Just make a folder 'Storage' with a empty file 'Storage/.ventoyignore',
+now you can put your files, etc., there. :wink: